-a.
-The specification is ±0.14 dB.
-Note that this small relative uncertainty does not apply in estimating absolute amplitude accuracy.
-It is included within the absolute amplitude accuracy for measurements done with the electronic attenuator.
-(Measurements made without the electronic attenuator are treated differently; the absolute amplitude accuracy specification for these measurements does not include attenuator switching uncertainty.)
+Option EA3 - Electronic Attenuator, 3.6 GHz Other Electronic Attenuator Specifications a.
+The specification is ±0.14 dB; typically 0.03 dB.
+Note that this small relative uncertainty does not apply in estimating absolute amplitude accuracy, because it is included within the absolute amplitude accuracy for measurements done with the electronic attenuator.
+(Measurements made without the electronic attenuator are treated differently; the absolute amplitude accuracy specification for those measurements does not include attenuator switching uncertainty.)